sharppy/SHARPpy/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have filled out the below information in as much detail as possible using dates, numbers, directions, pictures, etc.
 - [ ] I have attached the log and config files from the ~/.sharppy folder.
 If no log files exist, I have run the program in debug mode (e.g., sharppy --debug).

+The management team for SHARPpy is a small team of volunteers.
+Being as thorough as possible with your issue submission will help us help you!

 **Describe the bug**
 A clear and concise description of what the bug is.